Late Extra

 Late Extra is a 1935 British crime film directed by Albert Parker and starring James Mason (his film debut), Virginia Cherrill, and Alastair Sim.
+It was written by Ingram D'Abbes and Fenn Sherie and Anthony Richardson.

+Plot

+Cub reporter Jim Martin gets his big break when he is assigned to interview a woman who rang his newspaper claiming to have information about wanted murderer Rudolf Weinhart.
+Jim and his reporter girlfriend Janet Graham arrive at the woman's apartment only to discover her dead.
+When Janet meets a girl named Sylvia Caporelli who claims to have inside information but demands anonymity, Jim and Janet quarrel, as they struggle to choose between their loyalty to the newspaper and their duty to protect an individual.
+Despite being repeatedly thwarted by information leaks within his own office, Jim persists, eventually tracking down Weinhart and getting his exclusive story.

+Production

-It was made at Wembley Studios by the British subsidiary of the Fox Film Company as a quota quickie.
+The film was made at Wembley Studios by the British subsidiary of the Fox Film Company as a quota quickie.
 The film's sets were designed by the art director Ralph W. Brinton.